COVID Relief Helps Residents Bridge the Gap

 CAC Helping Neighbors from All Walks of Life

-The COVID-19 economic crisis has threatened people from all walks of life with homelessness as livelihoods have suddenly been cut off.
-Since the crisis began CAC has been receiving 4 times as many requests for assistance than before COVID.
-CAC is working to provide rent assistance to help as many of our neighbors as possible stay in their homes.
+The COVID-19 economic crisis threatened people from all walks of life with homelessness as livelihoods have suddenly been cut off.
+At the height of the crisis CAC was receiving 4 times as many requests for assistance than before COVID.
+CAC quickly shifted to providing services remotely to help as many of our neighbors as possible stay in their homes.
 In 2020 CAC provided more than $2 million in rent assistance!
 The stories are many, from single young adults to seniors to families of all sizes.
 Here are the stories of some of our neighbors who got caught up in the economic crisis and turned to CAC for help.

 Young Adult Faces Double Crisis

-- Distributed 54,659 lunches to 735 children provided by a Bold Ministries
+- Distributed 54,659 lunches to 735 children provided by Bold Ministries

 - Delivered weekly food to senior citizens, medically fragile or home-bound individuals